PluribusDigital/playbook/branding/assets.md

 ## Logos

+### Logo Usage Guidelines

+* _Do not change the logo._ Do not edit, re-arrange, re-color, change part of the text portion, etc. Do not change the aspect ratio (width as compared to height).

+* _Use an appropriate file type for the medium._  Use vector formats (SVG) when possible.
+Use an appropriate resolution raster format (PNG) otherwise.
+Avoid pixelation or blurring by not using a too-small file.

+* _Use an appropriate background color._ The color logo is meant to be set on very light (white or close) or very dark (black or close) backgrounds.
+The single-color versions can be used in a wider variety of backgrounds.

+### Logo Variations

 Logos are available below.
 Note that some that are designed for dark backgrounds may display faintly or not at all.
-Click through to see the logo file.
+Click through to see the logo file or view the [parent directory](https://github.com/PluribusDigital/playbook/tree/main/branding).

 | Logo Format | Color on White | Color on Black | Black on White | White on Black |
 | --- | --- | --- | --- | --- |